geosarr/search-engine/README.md

 - Preparing the search engine:

-    - the collection of documents is loaded via the script loadcollection.py (e.g. load_collection_cran() function for cran dataset which is first stored on disk inside the folder named data, a direct load from a repository could be considered)
+    - the collection of documents is loaded via the script loadcollection.py (e.g. load_collection_cran() function for cran dataset which is first stored on disk inside the folder named data, a direct load from a repository could be considered, example of ms_marco)
         - the documents are iteratively preprocessed using preprocess.py file, indexed with the index_collection() function from collection.py file and the index_document() method associated to the type of index (inverted index or positional index for example in the indices.py file), IDs are at the same time given to the documents.
 	    - the index along with other data (n-grams of token, ...) are saved on disk (saveload.py file)

-	    - Running the search engine (look at the basic_search_engine.ipynb file):
+	    - Running the search engine (look at basic_search_engine.ipynb):

 	        - once the user issues a query, a given model takes it as input
-		    - the query is preprocessed depending on the index used by the model (preprocess.py file)
+		    - the query is preprocessed (preprocess.py file)
 		        - some computations are done (depending on the model) in order to retrieve relevant documents (search.py file)